CONTRACT DISPUTES: ALTERNATIVE DISPUTE RESOLUTION

 In order to invoke either mediation or arbitration, it is my opinion that it is in the best interest of all parties that a mediation or arbitration clause, or a clause dealing with both processes be inserted in commercial contracts where the parties wish to invoke alternative dispute resolution procedures - instead of taking their dispute to court.
 This involves the parties considering how they wish to resolve their disputes when a particular dispute occurs.
 Do they wish all disputes to go to arbitration or mediation, or do they wish some disputes to go to arbitration and mediation leaving the remainder of disputes to the court process?

-here a copy of a standard clause which I generally use for many contracts which
+I include here a copy of a standard clause which I generally use for many contracts which I draft.

 If a dispute arises between the parties relating to this Agreement, or arising out of this Agreement the parties agree to use the following procedure as a condition precedent to any party pursuing other available remedies;